artcuddy/project5-foodsnap-frontend/README.md

 Project Milestone 5 for Code Institute Full-stack development program. foodSNAP - is a frontend React.js project that runs on Heroku.

-The site allows users to upload foodSNAPS then edit posts, comments and recipes from the frontend once registered & logged in.
+This app allows users to upload foodSNAPS then create, edit, add comments and add recipes from the frontend once registered & logged in.

 <h1 id="demo">Live Site</h1>
 A live version of the site can be found <a href="https://foodsnap-react.herokuapp.com/" target="_blank">HERE</a><br><br>

 The backend API repository can be found <a href="https://github.com/artcuddy/project5-foodsnap-backend" target="_blank">HERE </a><br><br>

 <img src="documentation/screenshots/foodsnap-responsive.webp"><br><br>